caoccao/Javet/docs/tutorial/advanced/access_the_whole_jvm.rst

 Summary
 =======

-``JavetJVMInterceptor`` gives V8 the capability of dynamically execute arbitrary Java code at runtime without compilation.
-That opens door to another project called `JavetShell <https://github.com/caoccao/JavetShell>`_ which is a console or application that provides Node.js flavored console interactions.
-That is usually used at a hotfix solution without re-compiling, re-deploying the Java applications.
+``JavetJVMInterceptor`` gives V8 the capability of dynamically executing arbitrary Java code at runtime without compilation.
+That opens door to another project called `JavetShell <https://github.com/caoccao/JavetShell>`_ which is a Console or Android application that provides Node.js flavored REPL interactions.
+That is usually used as a hotfix solution without re-compiling, re-deploying the Java applications.

 Please refer to the :extsource3:`source code <../../../src/test/java/com/caoccao/javet/tutorial/TestAccessTheWholeJVM.java>` for details.